charroux/kubernetes/README.md

 Check if the state is running with: kubectl get pods

+When a node dies, the pods die with it.

 ## Expose the Deployment through a service

+A Kubernetes Service is an abstraction which defines a logical set of Pods running somewhere in the cluster, that all provide the same functionality.
+When created, each Service is assigned a unique IP address (also called clusterIP).
+This address is tied to the lifespan of the Service, and will not change while the Service is alive.

 A service can be described by: https://github.com/charroux/kubernetes/blob/master/my-service-service.yml

 Where targetPort: 8080 is the port of the app already deployed, and 80 is the port of the service.
 Note also how the app is selected (app: my-service) and the kind Service.

 Use 'kubectl apply -f my-service-service.yml' to launch the service.

+Ask kubectl what are the services : kubectl get services

+Then get its cluesterIP with: kubectl get sericeName

 ## Expose HTTP and HTTPS routes from outside the cluster to services within the cluster